edpang2000/assignment/README.md

 # assignment
+1. Requires sqlalchemy
-1. Run main.py
+2. Run main.py
-2. Put your SMRT files into the incoming folder
+3. Put your SMRT files into the incoming folder
-3. Query the database [ingested]
+4. Query the database [ingested]